CharmedSatyr/if/README.md

 # react-ifs

 This package provides a simple conditional logic wrapper for React components.
-It has a single default export, an `If` component.
+It exports a function component, `If`.

-`If` accepts child elements and `then`, `else`, and `unless` props and returns a value based on its `condition` prop.
+`If` requires a `condition` prop and either child elements or a `then` prop.
+It accepts optional `else` and `unless` props.
+It returns a single unmodified prop value based on the props it has received.

+The package is intended as a reusable drop-in to clean up repetitive conditional assignments in dynamic React applications.

 ## API